 Account Feature These three accounts are for health care expenses.
 This account is for day care expenses.
 HSA Limited Purpose Health Care FSA Health Care FSA Dependent Day Care FSA Who can contribute?
-Benefits-eligible employees enrolled in a high-deductible medical option (unless Medicare- enrolled) Benefits-eligible employees enrolled in a high-deductible medical option and enrolled in an HSA Benefits-eligible employees enrolled in a high-deductible medical option but NOT enrolled in an HSA and benefits- eligible employees NOT enrolled in a high- deductible medical option Benefits-eligible employees What are the 2024 contribution limits?
-Up to \$4,150 for individuals; \$8,300 for families Up to \$3,050 Up to \$3,050 Up to \$5,000 (up to \$2,500 if married and filing separately) Can I make catch-up contributions?
+Benefits-eligible employees enrolled in a high-deductible medical option (unless Medicare- enrolled) 1 Benefits-eligible employees enrolled in a high-deductible medical option and enrolled in an HSA Benefits-eligible employees enrolled in a high-deductible medical option but NOT enrolled in an HSA and benefits- eligible employees NOT enrolled in a high- deductible medical option Benefits-eligible employees What are the 2025 contribution limits?
+Up to \$4,300 for individuals; \$8,550 for families Up to \$3,200 Up to \$3,200 Up to \$5,000 (up to \$2,500 if married and filing separately) Can I make catch-up contributions?
 Yes, up to an additional \$1,000/year if age 55 or older by year-end No No No When can I change my contributions?
 Anytime Only during Benefits Open Enrollment or within 31 days of a qualifying life event Only during Benefits Open Enrollment or within 31 days of a qualifying life event Only during Benefits Open Enrollment or within 31 days of a qualifying life event What types of expenses are eligible?
-Medical, prescription drug, dental and vision deductibles, copays and coinsurance Dental and vision deductibles, copays and coinsurance Medical, prescription drug, dental and vision deductibles, copays and coinsurance Child and adult care so you (and your spouse/domestic partner) can work or go to school Can I use my account for any other expenses?
+Medical, prescription drug, dental and vision deductibles, copays and coinsurance 2 Dental and vision deductibles, copays and coinsurance Medical, prescription drug, dental and vision deductibles, copays and coinsurance Child and adult care so you (and your spouse/domestic partner) can work or go to school Can I use my account for any other expenses?
 Yes, but funds become taxable, plus you pay an additional 20% tax penalty if under age 65 No No No Is there a debit card?
 Yes Yes Yes Yes When can I begin using my account funds?
 As soon as they are in your account The first day of the plan year, up to your annual election amount The first day of the plan year, up to your annual election amount As soon as they are in your account Will my balance roll over to next year?
 Yes No No No Can I invest my account?
 Yes, once your balance reaches \$1,000; any earnings are tax-free, if used for eligible expenses No No No Can I take my account with me if I leave AECOM?
-Yes No, unless eligible for continuation through COBRA No, unless eligible for continuation through COBRA No
+Yes No, unless eligible for continuation through COBRA No, unless eligible for continuation through COBRA No premiums, long-term care insurance premiums, health insurance premiums if receiving unemployment and certain types of other insurance premiums.

-&lt;sup>1You cannot contribute to an HSA if you are enrolled in another medical plan (even a spouse's/domestic partner's plan) that is not a high-deductible medical plan, enrolled in any part of Medicare, enrolled in an employer-sponsored full-purpose health care FSA (or your spouse's/domestic partner's full-purpose health care FSA) or claimed as a dependent on someone else's federal income tax return.
+1 You cannot contribute to an HSA if you are enrolled in another medical plan (even a spouse's/domestic partner's plan) that is not a high-deductible medical plan, enrolled in any part of Medicare, enrolled in an employer-sponsored full-purpose health care FSA (or your spouse's/domestic partner's full-purpose health care FSA) or claimed as a dependent on someone else's federal income tax return.

-&lt;sup>2In addition to eligible health care expenses, HSA funds can be used tax-free to pay for retiree health insurance premiums (except Medicare supplement plans), COBRA premiums, long-term care insurance premiums, health insurance premiums if receiving unemployment and certain types of other insurance premiums.
+2In addition to eligible health care expenses, HSA funds can be used tax-free to pay for retiree health insurance premiums (except Medicare supplement plans), COBRA